Diversion for Assault With an Instrument

 We prepared written submissions on why our client should receive a diversion.
 This focused not only on legal principles, but also on our client’s particular circumstances.
 We assisted our client and his partner to write letters to the magistrate, explaining the impact that being charged had had on our client, the steps he had taken to educate himself about appropriate methods of discipline, and what would happen if he were to have a criminal conviction on his record.
-This was presented to the magistrate who was ultimately persuaded that our client was a suitable candidate for diversion.

 This outcome was very important to our client.
 Had the request for diversion for Assault With an Instrument was denied and a criminal conviction was recorded, our client would have certainly lost his employment.

 DISCLAIMER: This is a real case study of an actual case from our files.
 Details pertaining to the client have been changed to protect their privacy.
 The sentence imposed and the charge have not been altered.
 These case studies are published to demonstrate real outcomes and give an indication of possible tariffs in Court.
 We do not guarantee a similar case on these charges will get the same result.
 Please note that we post results at our discretion, therefore while many case studies are average results, others are notable for their exceptional outcomes.
 PUBLISHED 17/01/2018